alexpeattie/nitlink/README.md

   * A `Hash` containing:
     * `request_uri` (`String` or `URI`) - the URI of the requested resource
     * `status` - the numerical status code of the response (e.g. `200`)
-    * `headers` (`Hash` or `String`) - headers can either be provided as a Hash of HTTP header fields (with keys being the field names and the values being the field values) or in its raw string format (each field separated by CR-LF pairs).
-Only the `Link` and `Content-Location` are used by Nitlink.
+    * `headers` (`Hash` or `String`) - headers can either be provided as a Hash of HTTP header fields (with keys being the field names and the values being the field values) or a raw HTTP header string (each field separated by CR-LF pairs).
+Only the `Link` and `Content-Location` headers are used by Nitlink.
 Nitlink treats field names case-insensitively.
     <br><br>

       ```ruby